specio/linux-sgx/docker/README.md

 3. sample: takes psw and sdk bin installers from build, build and run the SampleEnclave app
 4. aesm_deb: take libsgx-enclave-common deb installers from build, install and run aesm daemon
 5. sample_deb: take urts and libsgx-enclave-common deb installers from build, install and run SampleEnclave app
+6. ra_sample: takes psw and sdk bin installers from build, build and run the RemoteAttestation sample app

 build_and_run_aesm_docker.sh shows how to build and run the aesm image.
 This will start an aesm service listening to named socket, mounted to /var/run/aesmd in the container from host /tmp/aesmd